kaiwolff/Eng88_DevSecOpsPython/README.md

 | != | True if both operands are equal | x != y |
 | >= | True if left operand is greater than or equal to the right| x >= y |
 | <= | True if left operand is less than or equal to the right| x <= y |

+#Now: Activity - add this to documentation with own notes.
+#Record video of yourself:
+    #What is the role of DevSecOps
+    #Why Python and how does it fit into DevSecOps
+    #Why DevSecOps?